-Ethanol, or ethyl alcohol is the same alcohol found in liquor and other spirits.
-Apart from beverages, ethanol’s main use is as a gasoline additive used to reduce harmful vehicle emissions.
+This is the same alcohol found in liquor and other spirits.
+Apart from beverages, its main use is as a gasoline additive used to reduce harmful vehicle emissions.
 It is most widely used in Brazil and the United States.
-In fact, these countries were responsible for 88% of the entire globe’s ethanol production in 2010.
+In fact, these countries were responsible for 88% of the entire globe’s production in 2010.

-Surprisingly, ethanol – an additive used in petroleum fuels to reduce emissions – can in fact be produced from petroleum.
+Surprisingly, this fuel is an additive used in petroleum fuels to reduce emissions – can in fact be produced from petroleum.
 In 2003, about 5% of the world’s ethanol was derived from petroleum.
-This synthetically produced ethanol product is indistinguishable from biological ethanol and works exactly the same.
+This synthetically produced product is indistinguishable from biological ethanol and works exactly the same.
 It is made by catalytic hydration of ethylene using sulfuric acid as a catalyst.
 The ethylene and acetylene used in synthetic ethanol can be derived from calcium carbide, coal, oil gas, and other petroleum products.

 - Sugar cane

 - Sweet potatoes

 Large scale production requires several steps to go from sugar cane in the field or petroleum products to pure form or synthetic form.
 The basic steps in this production process are: